How to completely uninstall programs on a Mac [2026 Guide]

 How to delete apps in Finder

-The most popular way to delete app on Mac manually is to do it through Finder.
+The most popular way to delete apps on Mac manually is to do it through Finder.

-Once you open Finder from the Dock and navigate to the Applications folder (or use the shortcut Shift + Command + A), you can right-click any app and choose Move to Trash.
+Once you open Finder from the Dock and navigate to the Applications folder (or use the shortcut Shift + Command + A), you can right-click on the name of the app and choose Move to Trash.
 Alternatively, select and press Command + Delete.

 How to uninstall programs using Terminal

-Technical users sometimes prefer to complete tasks without leaving Terminal.
+Technical users sometimes prefer to complete tasks without leaving Terminal (or Terminal alternatives).
 And it’s possible to use Terminal for deleting apps too.

 Here’s how to uninstall applications with Terminal: